 At other top universities, the curriculum is either unstructured or rigidly defined and focused on disseminating information.
 Minerva’s four-year curriculum is expressly designed to balance breadth of understanding with depth of expertise.

 At Minerva, each semester builds on the previous one and every course offered is seminal — core to one of the majors, with interconnected subjects that span disciplines.
 There are no superfluous electives or “hobby” classes.
-Whether pursuing a single undergraduate degree, a double major or double concentration, or furthering your education with the concurrent Master’s in Applied Arts & Sciences, you will be challenged and inspired throughout your learning experience.
+Whether pursuing a single undergraduate degree, a double major, or a double concentration, you will be challenged and inspired throughout your learning experience.

 Instead of basic introductory material, your first-year curriculum is devoted to the four Cornerstone courses.
 Collectively, these courses focus on developing the habits of mind and foundational concepts (HCs) that underlie four core competencies — thinking critically, thinking creatively, communicating effectively, and interacting effectively — that are a common foundation for every Minerva student.

 The Cornerstones are structured to teach you to apply all four core competencies across multiple disciplines.
 For example, in your Formal Analyses course, which sits within Computational Sciences, you learn inductive logic.
 This concept, part of the critical thinking competency, is first introduced in readings and class activities about cloning, then subsequently applied to topics in artificial intelligence, the study of global pandemics, and whether money makes people happy.
 In this way, a single concept is explored across various fields — biology, computer science, public health, and psychology.
 Further, inductive logic may be invoked and graded in any other Cornerstone course, as well as the courses you take in future years.